 The Union set their preseason schedule, with seven scrimmages in Florida

 Jan.
-6—Just over two months after they walked off the field in Los Angeles at the MLS Cup final, the Union are on the verge of beginning their 2023 preseason.
+5—Just over two months after they walked off the field in Los Angeles at the MLS Cup final, the Union are on the verge of beginning their 2023 preseason.

 Players who've spent the winter scattered around the globe will return to the Philadelphia area this weekend for medical exams, and take the field on Monday.